azmathmoosa/azFace/README.md

 ## azFace YOLOv2 Face Detector

-This is a tiny yolo detector trained on FDDB+Dlib dataset.
+This is a tiny yolo face detector trained on FDDB+Dlib dataset.
 It was trained on a GTX1080 for about 82k iterations.
 It runs fast at 112 fps on GTX1080 which is more than enough for realtime usage.

 [![Preview](http://img.youtube.com/vi/rX7AxQYrXkk/0.jpg)](https://www.youtube.com/watch?v=rX7AxQYrXkk)